ryuuwiz/todo-app/README.md

 # Todo App

-Simple to-do list app that allows users to search, add, edit, and delete items.
+Simple to-do list app using vanilla js that allows users to search, add, edit, and delete items.
 Using local storage to store the data.

 ## Features